 10. Unless it’s not in the cloud

 Not every company is ready to move to the cloud for whatever reason.
-In Jan 2017, Microsoft released a preview of Power BI for SQL Server Reporting Services (SSRS) aka Power BI On Premise.
-The product is not quite ready for the main stream yet but it will be soon (Q2 2017 is my guess).
-Given the time it takes for many to deploy a BI solution, I feel confident anyone starting in Feb 2017 will be able to have a working on premise solution available by the time they are ready to go live.
-And the desktop version of the software is free for everyone and is at least as good (if not better) than Excel for BI analytics.
+Microsoft has released an on premise version of Power BI called Power BI Report Server meaning companies can keep there data on premise if needed.
+In addition, the desktop version of the software is free for everyone and is at least as good (if not better) than Excel for BI analytics.
 You can build and share pbix files just like you can share xlsx files to any other user that has the desktop application.
 And it is possible to install 64 Bit Desktop even if you are locked into 32 bit Office.
 Read about that here

 11. Power BI has mobile apps